aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

-Our goal for this chapter is to create a web application that counts steps from a set of different walks recorded with mobile devices containing accelerometers.
+Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the steps taken along with some other related information.
+Let's begin with the parsing, processing, and analyzing.

-We'll write our web app in Ruby.
-Rather than selling you on why Ruby is good choice, I'll leave you with a quote from its creator, Yukihiro Matsumoto: "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
-That is the primary purpose of Ruby language."

-Our web app will:

-1. Allow a user to upload a text file containing acceleration data.
-2. Provide input fields for the user to enter some basic information about the data set such as the sampling rate, actual step count, gender, height, and stride.
-3. Parse, process, and analyze our data, calculating the number of steps taken, distance traveled, and time elapsed.
-4. Output charts representing the data in different processing stages.

-The meat and potatoes of our program is in step 3, where we parse, process, and analyze the input data.
-It makes sense, then, to start with that, and build the web app and interface afterward.

 ## Processing Input Data

 The input data we'll be processing is coming from mobile devices such as Android phones and iPhones.
-Most iPhone and Android devices on the market today have accelerometers built in.
-This means that both device types are able to record total acceleration.
+Most iPhone and Android devices on the market today have accelerometers built in, that are able to record total acceleration.
 Let's call the input data format that records total acceleration the *combined format*.
 Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
 Let's call this format the *separated format*.
 A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
 However, the inverse is not necessarily true.
 Some devices on the market today can only record data in the combined format.

 Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.
+This extra step will result in slightly less accurate results.
+Some hardware manufacturers use additional sensors to measure rotational changes, resulting in a slightly higher degree of accuracy in their separated data, versus our strategy of splitting total acceleration into gravitational and user.
+Don't worry, we'll still get quite close.
+The discrepancy is only due to the hardware having more information at the time of measurement than we have with the combined input.

-We want our program to handle all mobile devices on the market with accelerometers, regardless of whether or not they are able to record data in both the combined and separated format, or only in the combined format.
+We want our program to handle all mobile devices on the market with accelerometers, regardless of whether or not only able to record data in the combined format.
 This means that we'll need to accept data in both formats.

-Let's look at each of the formats we'll be accepting individually.
+Let's look at the two formats we'll be accepting individually.

 ### Combined Format